azalea-rs/azalea/azalea/README.md

 ## Backtraces

 Backtraces are also useful, though they're sometimes hard to read and don't always contain the actual location of the error.
 Run your code with `RUST_BACKTRACE=1` to enable full backtraces.
 If it's very long, often searching for the keyword "azalea" will help you filter out unrelated things and find the actual source of the issue.

+# Using a single-threaded Tokio runtime

+Due to the fact that Azalea clients store the ECS in a Mutex that's frequently locked and unlocked, bots that rely on the `Client` or `Swarm` types may run into race condition bugs (like out-of-order events and ticks happening at suboptimal moments) if they do not set Tokio to use a single thread with `#[tokio::main(flavor = "current_thread")]`.
+This may change in a future version of Azalea.
+Setting this option will usually not result in a performance hit, and Azalea internally will keep using multiple threads for running the ECS itself (because Tokio is not used for this).

 [`azalea_client`]: https://docs.rs/azalea-client
 [`bevy_log`]: https://docs.rs/bevy_log